PeterBiber/viscomplexr/README.md

 **Veronika Biber** provided expert advice for improving the vignette.
 **Johannes Biber** turned out the most patient pre-release tester one can imagine, boosting things with his high-end gaming machine.
-Thanks, guys\!
+Thanks, guys!
 Also thanks to **Gregor Seyer** for his helpful review of the CRAN submission.

 Clearly, programming in R would not be what it is, weren’t there some R titans who generously share their knowledge online.
 While I keep